roidrage/paperplanes/_posts/2013-10-18-the-smallest-distributed-system.md

 be able to look at your build logs streaming in while your tests are running, in near real time.

+On top of that, it allowed configuring the build by way of a file that's part of your source code, the .travis.yml rather than a complex user interface.

 ![](http://s3itch.paperplanes.de/The_Smallest_Distributed_System.004.jpg_20131018_153228.jpg)

 The architecture started out very simple.
 A web component was responsible for